jaredpar/jaredpar.github.io/_posts/2019-04-08-string-vs-String-is-not-about-style.md

 ```

 Many will argue that while this is information technically accurate using `String` is still fine because it's
-exceedingly are that a code base would define a type of this name.
+exceedingly rare that a code base would define a type of this name.
 Or that when `String` is defined it's a sign of a
 bad code base.

 The reality though is quite different.
 Defining `String` happens with some regularity as is demonstrated by the